As an Amazon Associate we earn from qualifying purchases.

 - Put the Moka on a medium heat setting on the stove.
-Leave the cover of the Moka pot open; we’ll come back to it later.
+Leave the cover of the Moka pot open; I’ll come back to it later.

 - Fill a measuring cup halfway with sugar.
 It is to taste, but around 1/2 tbsp to 1 tablespoon for 2 ounces in your Moka pot is a good rule of thumb.
 This amount will also be determined by how rich you want your Café Cubano to be.

 - When the coffee in the Moka starts to brew, pour about a tablespoon of Cubano coffee into the measuring cup having sugar.
 It is because I don’t want too much espresso in this step.
 That’s why you need to add the ingredients mindfully and pour slowly.